ArkEcosystem/AIPs/AIPS/aip-11.md

 | vendorfield        | 0-255        | 0x7468697320697320612074657374                                       |
 | asset              | variable     | see details below                                                    |

-Version 0x01 will be notifying former use of protocol to serialise the tx before computing signatures.
-The transaction timestamp is replaced by a nonce.
+Version 0x01 is used for the legacy v1 signature format.
+Starting at 0x02 all transactions are going to follow the new signature format.
+Additionally, the transaction timestamp is going to be replaced by a nonce.

 ## Assets